-8. As described in paragraphs 2 and 3 above, mandatory contributions may be prepaid to a registered scheme in respect of a relevant employee or an SEP during the course of a contribution period.
+9. As described in paragraphs 2 and 3 above, mandatory contributions may be prepaid to a registered scheme in respect of a relevant employee or a self-employed person during the course of a contribution period.
 However, it may not be possible to ascertain with absolute accuracy the amount of the mandatory contributions required to be made until the passage of the period.
-This may be the case if the employee (SEP) ceases employment (self-employment) before the end of the contribution period.
-The approved trustee of a registered scheme can deal with the prepaid contributions in a manner similar to that suggested in paragraph 7 above and refund any amount in excess to the employee, employer or the SEP concerned.
+This may be the case if the employee (self-employed person) ceases employment (self-employment) before the end of the contribution period.
+The approved trustee of a registered scheme can deal with the prepaid contributions in a manner similar to that suggested in paragraph 7 or 8 above and refund any amount in excess to the employee, employer or the self-employed person concerned.